ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Excellent references, lack of relevant content, cohesion, clarity, English grammar, and presentation format.

-Undesirable events cause different types of damage to the oil industry, including economic losses, environmental accidents, and human casualties [[1]](#1).
+Undesirable events cause different types of damage to the oil industry, including economic, environmental accidents, and human casualties [[1 - Pending]](#1).

-Artificial Intelligence (AI) and Machine Learning (ML) based solutions have shown promise for Early Detection [[2]](#2) of undesirable events in different industries [[3]](#3).
-A requirement that is recognized as essential in this type of approach is the use of quality datasets [[4]](#4).
+Artificial Intelligence (AI) and Machine Learning (ML) based solutions have shown promise for Early Detection [[2 - Pending]](#2) of undesirable events in different industries [[3 - Pending]](#3).
+A requirement that is recognized as essential in this type of approach is the use of quality datasets [[4 - Pending]](#4).

 In 2019, Petrobras recognized this need and then developed and published the first version of the 3W Dataset, which is described in detail by Vargas et al. [[5]](#5).

-The 3W Dataset is a set of Multivariate Time Series (MTS) [[6]](#6), also called instances, labeled by experts.
+The 3W Dataset is a set of Multivariate Time Series (MTS) [[6 - Pending]](#6), also called instance, labeled by experts.
 The name 3W was chosen because this dataset is composed of instances from ***3*** different sources (real, simulated and hand-drawn) and which contain undesirable events that occur in oil ***W***ells.
 Each instance can contain 100% of the data relating to normality or part of the data relating to a single type of undesirable event.
 The basic idea is that temporal signatures between multiple variables of each type of event and normality can be learned (modeled) from a set of MTS.

 The main features of the 3W Dataset are as follows.
 Its real instances correspond to the real industrial environment.
 Frozen variables, missing variables, outliers, etc. are not treated intentionally.
 The idea is to encourage and enable the development of methodologies and digital products capable of dealing with real adversities.
 Therefore, it has been advocated that the preservation of characteristics typical of the real industrial environment generates quality datasets.
 Simulated instances have been added because some types of undesirable events are rare in real life.
 Hand-drawn instances have been added because some rare events are complicated to simulate and experts are familiar with the behavior of the variables during these events.

-Due to its features, the 3W Dataset can also be used to train basic models in Transfer Learning Frameworks [add ref].
-This kind of framework rely on a large and general dataset as a reference or starting point for training a model to solve a different but related problem, particularly when an adequate training dataset of its own is unavailable.
-This approach is commonly used in Deep Learning Applications [add ref], especially those requiring large amounts of training data.

 As the 3W Dataset has been managed with Semantic Versioning [[7]](#7), its first version is identified by the code 1.0.0.

-Since its publication, the 3W Dataset has been explored by members of the 3W Community, including independent professionals and representatives from research institutions, startups, companies, and oil operators from different countries.
+Since its publication, the 3W Dataset has been explored by several people who make up the 3W Community.
+These people are independent professionals and representatives of research institutions, startups, companies and oil operators from different countries.

-The 3W Community has developed and published multiple works that form a considerable scientific framework for Early Detection of undesirable events in oil wells.
-This framework is composed by books, conference papers, doctoral theses, undergraduate final projects, journal articles, master's dissertations, repository articles, and specialization monographs.
+Several works that have been developed and published has formed a considerable scientific framework related to Early Detection of undesirable events in oil wells.
+This framework is composed by books, conference papers, doctoral theses, final draduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.

 In 2022, Petrobras created the 3W Project as the first and only pilot of the Open Lab Module of the Connections Program for Innovation [[8]](#8).
-The purpose of this module is to encourage open and collaborative project developments on the Internet, more specifically through GitHub [[9]](#9).
-Since then, the 3W Dataset has been maintained and developed in its dedicated corporate Git repository [[10]](#10) on GitHub.
+The purpose of this module is to encourage collaborative and open project developments on the Internet, more specifically on GitHub [[9]](#9).
+Since then, the 3W Dataset has been maintained and developed in its own corporate Git repository [[10]](#10) on GitHub.

-In this same Git repository and as part of the 3W Project, there is also the 3W Toolkit, which is a software package written in Python 3 [[11]](#11) whose purpose is to facilitate and encourage exploration of the 3W Dataset and proposals for development of new ML frameworks and comparative approaches.
+In this same Git repository and as part of the 3W Project, there is also the 3W Toolkit, which is a software package written in Python 3 [[11]](#11) whose purpose is to facilitate and encourage exploration of the 3W Dataset and proposals for comparative approaches.

 In addition to these two main resources, 3W Dataset and 3W Toolkit, this Git repository [[10]](#10) also provides: